Miroslav Klinger

 Klinger achieved greater success at the 1922 World Championships in Ljubljana where he contributed to the team gold, achieved individual gold on the Pommel Horse and Horizontal Bar, and won silver on the Parallel Bars.

 Klinger was an active member and activist of the Sokol organization.
-During World War II he was incarcerated in Dachau and Buchenwald concentration camps.
-In Czechoslovak parliamentary elections in 1948 he was elected to the National Assembly for the Czech National Social Party.
+During World War II, he was incarcerated in Dachau and Buchenwald concentration camps.
+In the Czechoslovak parliamentary elections in 1948, he was elected to the National Assembly for the Czech National Social Party.
 He was a member of parliament until 1960.